lsm/genji/doc/app.md

 #### Error first callback style

-We follow the native node.js api's callback, which put the error object at the first argument of a callback function.
+We follow the native node.js api's callback style, which put the error object at the first argument of a callback function.
 It's true for the event listening function as well.

 #### Other reserved properties